CLIP: New York

 As a part of the 10-week program, CLIP interns participate in a peer-organized Shabbaton (weekend retreat), an afternoon of volunteer work, and a site visit to an agency in a professional field of interest.
-Interns also organize weekly social activities, where they can engage with one another in a casual environment outside of work.

-“I am forever changed because of my CLIP experience.
+Heather Kaufman, CLIP: New York, 2010: “I am forever changed because of my CLIP experience.
 I walk away from this program with a newly discovered confidence and a belief that I can take charge of any situation… I understand now better than ever before that that is how we grow and become leaders.
 We have to seek out new experiences.
 We have to push ourselves if we are to evolve personally and professionally.
 As for the future, I am more committed than ever before to work on behalf of others… I also realize that I enjoy being around people who want to give of themselves.
 There is something special about being in the company of others who see the big picture in life that makes me want to be that much more selfless.
 I found my niche because of CLIP, and it’s a good feeling.”

 Want to learn more?
 Contact Jay Herman at email@example.com.